Anglikl1207/branch-example/README.md

 ## Setup
 Before you start, everyone in the group will need GitHub accounts.

-1. **Create Repo from Template**: One person in the group creates a repository baed on this one (click the Use Template button).
+1. **Create Repo from Template**: One person in the group creates a repository baed on this one (click the Use this Template button).
 2. **Add Collaborators**: everyone else in the group gives their Github usernames to the peron who created the repository.
 That person then can [add them a collaborators](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository) to the repository.